apache/pulsar/docs/ModularLoadManager.md

 ## Usage
 To use the modular load manager, change

-`loadManagerClassName=com.yahoo.broker.loadbalance.impl.SimpleLoadManagerImpl`
+`loadManagerClassName=com.yahoo.pulsar.broker.loadbalance.impl.SimpleLoadManagerImpl`

 in `broker.conf` to

-`loadManagerClassName=com.yahoo.broker.loadbalance.impl.ModularLoadManagerImpl`
+`loadManagerClassName=com.yahoo.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl`

 Alternatively, the load manager may also be changed dynamically via the `pulsar-admin` tool as follows:

-`pulsar-admin update-dynamic-config --config loadManagerClassName --value com.yahoo.broker.loadbalance.impl.ModularLoadManagerImpl`
+`pulsar-admin update-dynamic-config --config loadManagerClassName --value com.yahoo.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl`

-The admin tool may also be used to change back to `com.yahoo.broker.loadbalance.impl.SimpleLoadManagerImpl`.
+The admin tool may also be used to change back to `com.yahoo.pulsar.broker.loadbalance.impl.SimpleLoadManagerImpl`.
 In either case, any mistake in specifying the load manager will cause Pulsar to default to `SimpleLoadManagerImpl`.

 ## Verification